 If the inter-BSS frame is carried in an HE extended range SU PPDU (where power of the L-STF/L-LTF symbols is boosted 3 dB), the received power measured based on the legacy preamble and captured in the RXVECTOR parameter RSSI_LEGACY in the PHY-RXSTART.indication primitive shall be decreased by 3 dB to compensate for the power boost factor when compared to the OBSS PD level.

+11ax Editor: Modify 27.9.2.2 Adjustment of OBSS_PD and transmit power as follows:

 27.9.2.2 Adjustment of OBSS_PD and transmit power

 Adjusting the OBSS_PD level and transmit power can improve the system level performance and the utilization of the spectrum.
-When using OBSS_PD-based spatial reuse, an HE STA is allowed to adjust the OBSS_PD level in conjunction with its transmit power based on the following adjustment rule:
+When using OBSS_PD-based spatial reuse, an HE STA is allowed to adjust the OBSS_PD level in conjunction with its transmit power and shall respect the following condition:

 The adjustment rule is illustrated in Figure 27-6 (Illustration of the adjustment rules for OBSS_PD and TX_PWR).